dxlce/dxlce/README.md

 ### I'm dxlce and currently in my first year of Computer Science at Carleton University.

-## Stuff in progress
+## Stuff I'm doing right now!
 - Currently learning algorithms and data structures in C/C++
-- Learning C++ while I'm at it (see above)
+- Learning C++
-- Might get into creating a visual novel using ren'py
+- Creating a game for a Hackathon!
 - Getting lost while driving

 ### Tools and languages I use